Ashu-766/Data-Analytics--Customer-Segmentation/README.md

   </table>

 - <b>Wealth Segmentation by Age Category</b><br>
-  - Across all age categories the largest number of customers are from 'Mass Customer' Segment
+  - Across all age categories, the majority of customers belong to the 'Mass Customer' segment.
-  - The next category comes from the 'High Net Worth' customers.
+  - The next largest group is 'High Net Worth' customers.
-  - In the age group 40-49, Affluent segment out performs the High Net Worth customers in terms of number of customers.<br>
+  - In the 40-49 age group, the 'Affluent' segment outperforms the 'High Net Worth' segment in terms of customer numbers.<br>
   <table>
   <tr>
     <td><b>Old Customers Wealth by Age Group</b></td>